 BLACK+DECKER HHVK320J10 vs. HHVK515J00FF

 Our initial impression of the BLACK+DECKER HHVK515J00FF was that it’s the same model as the HHVK320J10 but in a different color.
 For the most part, we were right about this, but upon taking a closer look… we were sort of right.

 They both use 16V batteries and charge using a plug jack.
 They both require more than 4 hours for the battery to reach maximum capacity and deliver roughly 30 to 40 minutes of cleaning time.
 Not impressive by handheld vacuum cleaner standards.
 The two B+D models also produce identical amounts of suction pressure and feature the same extendable crevice nozzle.
 What the HHVK320J10, the HHVK515J00FF can do just as well.

 To sum up, the HHVK515J00FF is not worth the heartache.
-If you need a handheld vac, then the HHVK320J10, despite its obvious drawbacks, is a much better option.
-Don’t say we didn’t warn you.
+If you need a handheld vac, then the HHVK320J10, despite its apparent drawbacks, is a much better option.
+Don’t say we didn’t notify you.

 BLACK+DECKER HHVK320J10 vs. HLVA325J10

 And finally, we have the BLACK+DECKER HLVA325J10 – the tiniest B+D handheld vacuum cleaner of the bunch.

 As the most compact model, it’s fair to expect that it won’t perform nearly as well as the HHVK320J10.

 Firstly, it comes with a tinier 12V battery that holds onto 30 minutes of power at max.
 Oddly enough, it also requires 4 to 5 hours to fully charge considering how little cleaning time you get, just isn’t worth the wait.